stencila/website/site/blog/geheimhaven/index.md

 ---
+extends: blog-post
 title: Monolithic island to connected archipelago
 author: Nokome Bentley
 date: 30 November 2016
 abstract: |
   Development update.
 How and why we decoupled Stencila's architecture to take it from a monolithic island to a connected archipelago.
 ---

 This is the first in a new series of posts providing updates on Stencila development.
 We'll be updating you on progress and plans every 1-2 weeks with a short video accompanying each post.
 But, to begin, some history...